Strengthening Our Lives with the Power of the Holy Spirit

 This book was an enormous influence on Fr.
 Rodriguez, as it made him see the spiritual warfare in his own life and the solution that only Jesus Christ can give.

 If God is a god of love, why is there suffering in the world?
 Does evil disprove the existence of God or at least call into question His character?
 Why do bad things happen to good people?
 Does suffering have a purpose?
 Join us as we examine these questions and others as the Rector leads us on a four-part study of C.S.
 Lewis’ book, The Problem of Pain.

 Is Genesis History?

 Presented by Doug Ell, author of Counting to God, member of Trinity Episcopal Church and former Vestry member, this two-part series focuses on the new DNA and other scientific evidence for the literal truth of the Book of Genesis – a real Adam and Eve, a real Noah, and a real worldwide flood.
 Is Genesis history?
 If so, would that strengthen your faith?
 Don’t miss this opportunity to hear Doug Ell speak on this fascinating topic that is so applicable to our faith and daily life.

 Boys & Girls Choir

-Directed by Dr. Anthony Baron and Darlene Rogers, the Boys & Girls Choir at Trinity Church seeks to expose our youngest parishioners to the beauty of sung prayer and liturgy.
+Directed by Dr. Anthony Baron and Mrs. Darlene Rogers, the Boys & Girls Choir at Trinity Church seeks to expose our youngest parishioners to the beauty of sung prayer and liturgy.
 These students learn not only music, but also about the role of the choir, the liturgical traditions of the Episcopal Church, and musicianship skills.
-Rehearsals are on Sunday mornings from 11:30am to 12:00pm.
 Children ages 4 and up are invited to join.

 Choral Scholars Program